rodrigors3012/dota-teams/README.md

 # Planned Features

 - Real-time validation using the team list loaded on init for the search bar.
-- Sorting, pagination, and filtering for all columns of all three tables.
+- Sorting and filtering for all columns of all three tables.
 - Cleanup and documentation.

 ## Development server